Technarium/corona_predictions/README.md

 This is a simple script that uses local data instead.
 It plots known-confirmed cases, and tries to fit a curve to that (currently an exponential curve).

+The principal source is https://sam.lrv.lt/lt/naujienos/koronavirusas -
+however, it does not provide date-specific slugs; therefore, commits link to media outlets that do, when possible.